-Having a routine is essential to success.
-Routine gives all of us structure and a sense of accomplishment.
+This summer, create a routine for your kids.
+Routines are essential to success and they give all of us structure and a sense of accomplishment.
 Keeping our kids in a routine will help with their stress level, keep their brains in ‘work’ mode vs. ‘vacation’ mode, and help parents not turn into babysitters!

 - Have regular times for waking up, eating lunch, and having dinner.

 - Create a routine for ‘study time’ (preferably the same time each day for a set amount of time).
 This can and should include reading for pleasure.